joemecha/playlist_history_generator/README.md

 You will need Spotify Developer credentials and a URL for your personal Music League league.
 See `.env.example` for these variables and needed values.
 The need for a current Music League cookie will be eliminated once the app has been updated with the ability to use Spotify to log in.

+### Prequisites

+- Ruby
+- Bundler
+- PostgreSQL
+- Spotify developer account

+reate a local environment configuration using the variables documented in `.env.example`.

+At minimum, you will need:

+- Spotify client credentials
+- A Music League league URL
+- A valid Music League session cookie (temporary requirement)

+> Note: The requirement for a Music League session cookie is temporary and will be removed once Spotify-based authentication is fully implemented.

+### Rails App Setup

 ```bash
 git clone git@github.com:joemecha/playlist_history_generator.git
 cd playlist_history_generator

 bundle install

 rails db:create
 rails db:migrate

 rails server
 ```
 ---